VipinJain1/VIP-K-Nearest-Neighbors-Naive-Bayes-Logistic-Linear-Regression/README.md

 Try Plot(1/1+e^-x)  to see the impact.
 X is the signed distance. sigma (0) = 0.5
-Values are in between 0 to 1. so it comes to probabilitcs interpration.
+Values are in between 0 to 1 instead of -infinity to infinity.
+So, it comes to probabilistic interpretation.